Which city is cheaper, Monaco or Valencia?

 Let's take a look at the differences and similarities between Monaco and Valencia.
 Then, you can decide for yourself which place is better for your next trip.

-Known for it's food and restaurant scene, Valencia is always at the top of any foodie's travel list.
+Valencia has long been recognized as a culinary destination with great restaurants.
 The city is famous as the birthplace of paella, which is one of Spain's most famous dishes.
 Beyond the paella, there are a number of other amazing traditional dishes.
 Fideuà is similar to paella but made with noodles instead of rice.
 All i pebre is an eel and potato dish and clóchinas are tiny local mussels.
 For dessert make sure you try the flan de calabaza, which is pumpkin flavored.
+Many restaurants also have tapas that can be shared.
+Restaurants in the old town are charming and delicious, but out by the beaches the quality isn't as good.

 Monaco has a number of nationally recognized food spots and restaurants.
 The cuisine is heavily influenced by both French and Italian cuisines.
 You'll find many dishes that take advantage of the coastal location, with seafood being very common.
 The national dish is Barbagiuan, which is a deep-fried pastry that is filled with ricotta cheese, Swiss chard, and other vegetables.